wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-excel/includes/2-tables-headers-charts.md

 The following code snippets demonstrate working examples of working text and paragraphs using the Excel JavaScript API:

-- obtain a range of data from a worksheet:
+- Obtain a range of data from a worksheet:

     ```javascript
     const range = currWorksheet.getRange('A1:D1');
     ```

-- insert a table into the worksheet based on the specified range
+- Insert a table into the worksheet based on the specified range

     ```javascript
     const table = currWorksheet.tables.add(range, true);
     table.name = "ExpensesTable";
     ```

-- get a table by name from a workbook or worksheet
+- Get a table by name from a workbook or worksheet

     ```javascript
     const table = workbook.tables.getItem("ExpensesTable");
     ```

-- add a header row to the specified table
+- Add a header row to the specified table

     ```javascript
     table.getHeaderRowRange().values = [["Date", "Merchant", "Category", "Amount"]];
     ```

-- freeze the header row by freezing the topmost row
+- Freeze the header row by freezing the topmost row

     ```javascript
     currWorksheet.freezePanes.freezeRows(1);
     ```

-- delete the second row in a table
+- Delete the second row in a table

     ```javascript
     var row = context.workbook.tables.getItem("ExpensesTable").rows.getItemAt(1);
     row.delete();
     ```

-- update the second row in a table
+- Update the second row in a table

     ```javascript
     var row = context.workbook.tables.getItem("ExpensesTable").rows.getItemAt(1);
     row.values = [["1/15/2017", "Best For You Organics Company", "Groceries", "97.8"]];
     ```

-- add rows to the end of a table
+- Add rows to the end of a table

     ```javascript
     table.rows.add(null, [